What Is A Good Credit Score In Canada?

 Your Credit Scores Can Change Regularly

 Perhaps the most important thing to realize about your credit scores is that they’re not set in stone.
-Your credit scores can vary from month to month, or even from day to day, depending on when your creditors update the credit bureaus with your most recent activity.
+Your credit scores can vary from month to month, or even from day to day.
+This also depends on when your creditors update the credit bureaus with your most recent activity.
 This leaves plenty of room to improve your credit scores over time.

 For example, having a credit card that is nearly maxed out can significantly hurt your credit score.
 If you make a large payment that greatly reduces your balance, however, you can reduce your utilization rate and improve your credit score.
 But it could take weeks — or merely days.
 It all depends on when the issuer sends your updated balance information to the credit bureaus.